mdnmdn/asimeow/README.md

 - **rules**: List of rules to apply
   - **name**: Descriptive name for the rule
   - **file_match**: Glob pattern to match files or directories
-  - **exclusions**: List of directory names to exclude from exploration (can be empty)
+  - **exclusions**: List of directory names to exclude from Time Machine backups (can be empty)

 ## How It Works

 1. The tool reads the configuration file to get root paths and rules
-2. For each root path, it recursively explores all subdirectories
+2. For each root path, it recursively explores all subdirectories using multiple worker threads
-3. When a file matching a rule's pattern is found, it checks for the existence of excluded directories
+3. When a file matching a rule's pattern is found (e.g., package.json, cargo.toml), it checks for the existence of excluded directories
-4. For each excluded directory that exists, it prints the path and rule name
+4. For each excluded directory that exists (e.g., node_modules, target), it:
+   - Checks if the directory is already excluded from Time Machine
+   - If not, adds it to Time Machine exclusions using `tmutil addexclusion`
+   - Displays the status with visual indicators (✅ for newly excluded, 🟡 for already excluded)
 5. Directories listed in the exclusions are not explored further
 6. With the verbose flag (-v), additional information is displayed